-In terms of endorsing products, as many ad campaigns focus on a few particular products or promotions, landing pages can show off these things without lots of distractions.
+In terms of endorsing products, because many ad campaigns focus on a few particular products or promotions, landing pages can show off these things without lots of distractions.
 There should be a clear call to action, encouraging sales or sign-ups.

-Essentially, the ideal landing page will present that the majority of the people visiting that page with products and services they’re interested in, and you can generate sales without needing to do anything big or flashy!
+Essentially, the ideal landing page will present the majority of the people visiting that page with products and services they’re interested in, and you can generate sales without needing to do anything big or flashy!

 1. What Are You Hoping to Achieve?

 The first step when creating your landing page is to determine what exactly you want the end result to be.
 Generally speaking, landing pages serve two main purposes – improving conversion rates and capturing data so that you can market to people with the intention of converting them later down the line.